Top 50 Docker Tools

 - Leave behind manual processes by using a web-based dashboard to automate the configuration of your infrastructure.

-- Use roles and dependencies to model complex servers’ and applications’ configuration.
+- Use roles and dependencies to model complex servers’ and applications’ configurations.

 - Continuously monitor your servers for configuration changes and receive reports when configuration drifts.